Ratchet & Clank: Going Mobile

-Ratchet & Clank: Going Mobile is a platform shooter mobile game developed by Sony Pictures Mobile, released on 2 November 2005 in North America.
+Ratchet & Clank: Going Mobile is a platform shooter mobile game developed by Handheld Games and published by Sony Pictures Mobile.
+It is a spin-off of Sony Computer Entertainment's Ratchet & Clank series.

 Synopsis

 Ratchet and Clank are transported into a cell phone via the "MCGuFIN" and have to fight their way back out.

 Plot

 After some Bio Matter Converter technology is accidentally activated, Ratchet and Clank are transported inside a Secret Agent Clank vid-comic.
 Fighting off Megacorp security forces, including chickenbots, security bots, and security tanks, they manage to find a teleporter which takes them to the Communication Station, where transmissions can be sent out from the digital world and received from the analog one.
 They contact Big Al for help, and he tells them of the Macro Corporeal Geo Fragmentation Ion Negator (MCGuFIN), which could transport them back to the analog world.
 He says he possesses one (previously used as a door stop) and he will plug it into his copy of the Secret Agent Clank vid-comic for them to retrieve.

 There is a problem, however, and the MCGuFIN is split into six pieces, each winding up inside a different vid-comic.
 After travelling between the vid-comics and retrieving them all, Ratchet and Clank return to Al, who informs them that they need the Infolink located in Maximillian's (Secret Agent Clank's nemesis, seen in the beginning of Up your Arsenal) office.
 After bribing his bouncer they discover that Maximillian has already left.
 He has apparently used the Infolink to escape to the analog world, where he plans to wreak havoc.
 They go to confront him and he reveals that it was all a trap to try to take the MCGuFIN.
 They defeat him and his security cannon, activate the MCGuFIN by sliding down the appropriate Infolink, and prepare to transport themselves back to an unknown place in the analog world.

 This left an opening for an eventually-cancelled sequel, which would have been called Ratchet & Clank: Clone Home.